 in 1983 the state of dance music and its future was on shaky ground after the homophobic and racist driven disco backlash of 1979. high energy dance songs like sylvester’s “do you wanna funk” were regulated to dance clubs. particularly, Black, latinx and queers clubs. but that all changed after shannon.

-in 1983, shannon auditioned for chris barbosa, a bronx raised Puerto rican who was experimenting with pop, dance and latin sounds. shannon landed the opportunity to sing the barbosa penned song entitled, “let the music play.” upon it’s release, the song became a massive cross-over hit peaking at #8 pop, #2 r&b and #1 dance. the song would also go on to become an international smash reaching top 20 in several countries.
+by 1982, after the homophobic and racist driven disco backlash of 1979, in 1983, shannon auditioned for chris barbosa, a bronx raised puerto rican who was experimenting with pop, dance and latin sounds. shannon landed the opportunity to sing the barbosa penned song entitled, “let the music play.” the song widely regarded as the song birthed the freestyle genre. the song was an immediate hit reaching #1 on the dance chart, #2 r&b and #8 on the hot 100. the song would also go on to become an international smash reaching top 20 in several countries.